lsst/dp0-2_lsst_io/tutorials-examples/portal-images.rst

 **Notice:** In the figure above, the images in the grid are displayed in the order they appear in the table: top row (left to right) then bottom row (left to right).
 In the table, notice that the filter order is y, z, i, u, g, r.
-To sort the table so that the filter order is u, g, r, i, z, y, click on the column heading for "em_min" columns.
+To sort the table so that the filter order is u, g, r, i, z, y, click on the column heading for the "em_min" column.

 2.5.
 Rescale the flux to explore the underlying distribution of host galaxy light.
 Use the "scale" icon (hover-over text "Stretch drop down") to change the greyscale stretch and/or boundaries for the images.